DanielBryte/techgruvcom/src/blog/2022-07-31-content-creation-the-bedrock-of-marketing.md

 image: /assets/img/posts/3.png
 imageAlt: A group of business men/Image source:Freepik
 ---
-## <https://www.businessinsider.com/making-money-on-youtube-channel-millennial-quit-job-financial-freedom-2022-1?r=US&IR=T>We are presently in a digital age where billions of information are uploaded and downloaded every seconds, lots of social platforms and media playing a big role in digital marketing.
+We are presently in a digital age where billions of information are uploaded and downloaded every seconds, lots of social platforms and media playing a big role in digital marketing.

 But this has been the way information are made, let's get to the root of marketing which is Content creation.